nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 In principle, a simple way to deal with this is to not include / get rid of soft-clipped reads.
 Bwa pretty much insists on soft clipping but bowtie, for example defaults to end-to-end alignments.
 Using bowtie 2 does indeed get rid of the clipped reads.
 This results in some additional loci wuth no reads aligning.
 That's OK, because they were not useable loci in the first place.

 A comparison with MIPs data from fall armyworm partially supports the hypothesis that the off-target clipped reads were due to repetitive elements.
 The FAW MIPs were designed from a published genome sequence with repeats masked.
 I see a lot fewer loci in FAW with soft-clipped reads when aligning tith bwa.
 Nevertheless there are still a couple of loci with clipped reads, so repeats may no be the only issue

+### Genotype calling and filtering

+Initially, I thought I'd try treating the MIPs like genome-mapped RAD-Seq reads (there are some similarities after all).
+Trying stacks was a bust because it is finnicky about almost everything.
+Looking at the docs, dDocent just uses freebayes to call polymorphisms, so we might as well use freebayes directly.

+Freebayes calls a lot of garbage polymorphisms, so we then have to filter out the stuff that is likely to be bogus.
+The first step was to filter out non-SNP polymorphisms.
+Theres aren't neccessarily likely to be bogus, but they are tough to model.
+The next step is to drop polymorphisms with low overall quality scores or highly unbalanced "alleles" in the heterozygotes.
+Thie third filter gets rid of any indivdiuals for which a majority of the polymorphisms are not genotyped and any polymophisms for which less than 80% of the individuals are genotyped.

+These initial filters leave us with 39 SNPs distributed over just 7 loci.
+For most purposes, having multiple SNPs withn a few 10s of bp of each other is not terrible helpful because they are likely to be in LD.
+So we have a couple of options

+ * Pick one SNP per locus
+ * Try to resolve the SNPs into haplotypes.

+Attempting to resolve haplotypes with freebayes doesn't give us any haplotypes.